 - Is there a chance I'm blowing this out of proportion?

-- Affirmations – Affirmations are not for everyone, but those that do use them find them to be very beneficial.
+Affirmations not for everyone, but those that do use them find them to be very beneficial.
 Affirmations are things that you say to yourself to make yourself feel better.
 These include:

-- I’m okay.
-This is just anxiety and I will get over it.
+- I'm okay.
+This is just anxiety and I will get passed this .

 - I have a great life and I'm looking forward to tomorrow.